 Eligibility: Must be 18 years and 6 months and older, or the class year the person entered grade 9 in has graduated from high school.
 Must be a resident of Wisconsin.
-Must also meet academic and attendance requirements and be REFERRED by a GED instructor.
+Must also meet academic and attendance requirements.

 Once you complete the course, you can take your exam at SDC in our certified Pearson Vue Testing Center!

-For more information, on our HSED or GED programs, please call our Education and Training department at 414.906.2839.
+For more information on our HSED or GED programs and/or to schedule a TABE 11 test, please call our Education and Training department at 414.906.2839.

 CR-Social Development Commission is an Equal Opportunity Employer and Service Provider and does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief.
 Auxiliary aids and services are available upon request to individuals with disabilities.
 If you need this information interpreted to a language you understand or in a different format, please contact La Toya Jones, Equal Opportunity Officer, at 414-906-2823 or email@example.com.
 Callers who are deaf or hearing or speech-impaired may reach us at Wisconsin Relay Number 711.